VivekMargapuri/lane-line-detector/writeup_template.md

 * Reflect on your work in a written report

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"

 ---

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+Being new to pyhton, it was initially hard to code down and modify the draw_lines function.
+To fully understand what needs to be done to create an ideal pipeline, I slowly tuned and played with each of the functions on each of the image.

+### 1.My Pipeline.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+First, I blacked out all the pixels except for yellow and white pixels.
+Second step is to convert the image into grayscale.
+Third step is to smoothen the grayscale image by gaussian_blur().
+Fourth step is to apply canny edge detection.
+Fifth step is to mark or create the region of interest.
+Sixth step is to detect the hough lines.
+Seventh step is to draw lines.
+I modified the draw_lines() function such that, the lines are filtered by slope into right lane or left lane segments.
+Then I used linear regression on these segments to create the line's equation.

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Shortcomings

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+The pipeline that I've created produces jumpy lines.
+Additionally, it may fail during low light conditions when the lines are not clearly visible.

-### 3. Suggest possible improvements to your pipeline
+### 3. Improvements

-A possible improvement would be to ...

-Another potential improvement could be to ...
+I aim to improve the smoothness of the lines.
+Probably, this has something to do with my draw_lines function.
+The regression model needs to be improved to make it work better for the curves lane lines.